Volkswagen Virtus facelift spied testing for the first time

 Ad

-Under the bonnet, the Virtus facelift will continue with its same set of 1.0 and 1.5 direct-injection, turbo-petrol engines, but will likely see a change in the gearbox options.
-While the current Virtus with the 1.0 TSI engine can be had with either a 6-speed manual or 6-speed automatic gearbox, the facelift is expected to replace the latter with an 8-speed auto unit, as seen on the Kushaq facelift.
+The Virtus facelift is expected to continue with the choice of 1.0-litre and 1.5-litre direct-injection turbo-petrol engines but will likely see a change in the gearbox options.
+While the current Virtus with the 1.0 TSI unit can be had with a 6-speed manual or 6-speed automatic gearbox, the facelift is expected to replace the latter with an 8-speed unit, as seen on the Kushaq facelift.
 Meanwhile, the 1.5 TSI is expected to continue with a 7-speed DCT gearbox only.

-On the inside, the Virtus could likely get newer trim materials and an updated colour scheme.
-The feature set could mirror the Kushaq and the upcoming Taigun facelift, which includes a 10.1-inch infotainment screen with updated graphics and AI integration, a larger 10.25-inch driver’s display, ambient lighting and front parking sensors.
-Expect the air conditioning performance to get better with a new variable-geometry compressor.
+Inside, the Virtus could get newer trim materials and an updated colour scheme.
+The feature set could mirror that of the Kushaq and the upcoming Taigun facelift, comprising a 10.1-inch infotainment screen with updated graphics and AI integration, a larger 10.25-inch driver’s display, ambient lighting and front parking sensors.
+Expect the air conditioning performance to improve with a new variable-geometry compressor.

 Volkswagen Virtus facelift: Expected price and rivals